 Study Leave Entitlement

-ST2s will have a study leave budget of £300 (6 months in practice)
+GP trainees will have a study leave budget of £300 per 6 month whilst in a general practice post.

 The following will normally be part of the allowance:

-- Attendance at Deanery half-day (HDR) or day release courses including regional teaching events which take the trainee away from service.
+- Attendance at HEIW half-day (HDR) or day release courses including regional teaching events which take the trainee away from service.

 - The half day release (HDR) in ST2 and ST3 general practice placements.
 GP training schemes that run the half day release for ST1 and ST2 placements must refer to their local Programme Director for advice.